ToshioCP/Gtk4-tutorial/src/sec25.src.md

 - Source code of a language, for example, ruby.

 Lately, lots of source codes are in the internet.
-Maybe reading source codes are the most useful for programmers.
+Maybe reading source codes is the most useful for programmers.